openedx/license-manager/docs/decisions/0003-subscription-renewals.rst

 * It shouldn't.
 * A user's existing license is transferred over to a new, active plan that should have the same catalog.
-* Ther license UUID doesn't change.
+* Their license UUID doesn't change.
 * Nothing about their enrollment state should change.
 * If we start tracking the subscription UUID at time of enrollment in the ``LicensedEnterpriseCourseEnrollment`` model, that won't change, and we'll have a good (and easy to access) source of truth about the learner's subscription state